GluuFederation/agama-typekey/README.md

 ## About Agama-typekey

 This repo is home to the Gluu Agama-typekey project.
-This project allows you to record behavioural keystroke data and use it as a second factor of authentication by leveraging the Typekey API.
+This project allows you to Record behavioral keystroke data and use it as a second factor of authentication by leveraging the Typekey API.